 DON’T DO THESE THINGS:

-Don’t hose down your house with water unless there are flames touching it.
+Don’t hose down your house or trees with water unless there are flames touching it.
 It will quickly evaporate and use up precious water.

 Don’t drive your horse trailer down the hill.
-It will block the road and prevent fire trucks from coming up.
+It may prevent fire trucks from coming up.

 Don’t let your horses run loose in the valley.
 They are safer in a pasture or at the rec center’s arena.